BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 available, a green check mark appears in the **Name** box.
 - Select a [pricing and scale tier](https://azure.microsoft.com/en-us/pricing/details/iot-hub/).
 This tutorial does not require a specific tier.
 For this workshop, use the Free tier.
-- In **Resource Group**, select the resource groupd created in the previous section.
+- In **Resource Group**, select the resource group created in the previous section.
 For more information, see [Using resource groups to manage your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal).
 - In **Location**, select the location to host your IoT Hub.
 For this workshop, choose the same location used in the previous section.
-3) When you have chosen your IoT Hub configuartions options, click **Create**.
+3) When you have chosen your IoT Hub configurations options, click **Create**.
 It can take a few minutes for Azure to create your IoT Hub.
-To check the status you can monitor the procress on the Startboard or in the Notification panel.
+To check the status you can monitor the process on the Startboard or in the Notification panel.
 4) When the IoT Hub has been successfully created, click the new tile for your IoT Hub in the Azure portal to open the blade for the new IoT Hub.
-5) Populate the solutions's *config.yaml* file with required settings from the IoT Hub.
+5) Populate the solution's *config.yaml* file with required settings from the IoT Hub.
-- In the *Overviewb* blade, copy the **Hostname** value.
+- In the *Overview* blade, copy the **Hostname** value.
 - In the solution's *config.yaml* file, paste the *Hostname* value into the **AzureIoTHubConfig** > **Hostname** field.
 The value shoud look like `{IoT Hub Name}.azure-devices.net`.
 - In the *Shared access policies* blade, select the *iothubowner* policy.
-Copy the *Connection strin-primary key*.
+Copy the *Connection string-primary key*.
 - In the solution's *config.yaml*, paste the connection string into the **AzureIoTHubConfig** > **ConnectionString** field.
 The connection string should look like:
 `HostName={Iot Hub Name}.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey={Shared Access Key}`